teemuniskanen/docs/docs/api/cda/index.md

 # CDA to BPA API

-The EBMeDS CDA API expects CDA XML requests and responds with a Best Practice Advisory XML message.
+The EBMEDS CDA API expects CDA XML requests and responds with a Best Practice Advisory XML message.

 * URL: `[base-url]/cda`